jcadima/jcadima/README.md

 ### About me
-Experienced Senior Backend Developer with a proven track record in constructing robust web applications, my specialization lies in backend development, particularly focused on Laravel, Node.js, JavaScript, Docker, and API design.
+Experienced FullStack Developer evolving into a DevOps-focused engineer, blending deep expertise in backend and API design with skills in Docker, Linux, CI/CD, and cloud infrastructure.
+Passionate about building secure, scalable systems and orchestrating the full lifecycle from code to production.

 <br>